 Seijin Shiki 成人式

-Seijin Shiki or 成人式 could be translated as 'Coming of Age Day Ceremony'in English.
-Seijin-no-hi (Coming of Age Day) is a Japanese holiday that occurs on every second Monday of January.
+Seijin Shiki or 成人式 could be translated as 'Coming of Age Day Ceremony' in English.
+Seijin-no-hi (Coming of Age Day) is a Japanese public holiday that occurs on every second Monday of January.

 The ceremony takes place in every city ward around Japan; everyone can attend the event at their local city office at around 11:30am.
 Though the day starts much earlier for these young adults, especially the girls who spend countless hours fixing their hair and makeup, and never mind the time it takes to slip into a kimono!
 After many tireless hours of primping, they can then join up with others at a select location where dozens of photographers are waiting for them.